MeditatorE/Face-time-travel-machine/README.md

 ```

 ## Start
-We have saved the trained parameters in the [**checkpoint**] and can call it directly through the GUI to generate pictures
+We have saved the trained parameters in the [**checkpoints**](https://github.com/MeditatorE/Face-time-travel-machine/tree/main/checkpoints/aging_cyclegan) and can call it directly through the GUI to generate pictures.

+Run main.py() directly to start